 How do you clean your home?
 You know you don't need a million cleaners for every task right?
 Choose concentrated detergents with less packaging per wash and buy the biggest container you can.
 And choose eco-friendly cleaners that have less of a toxic load.
 Avoid fabric softener (add a cup of vinegar during the rinse cycle) and dry sheets, (use wool dryer balls) both are packed with nasty chemicals you don't need in your home.

 When buying new clothes try to buy ones that are made from natural fibres, like hemp, organic cotton, bamboo, jute, linen, modal or lyocell.
-Synthetic clothing like elastane/spandex or nylon creates microplastic that break off in the wash and heads through the sewage system right into our lakes and oceans.
+Synthetic clothing like elastane/spandex or nylon creates microplastic that breaks off in the wash and heads through the sewage system right into our lakes and oceans.
 It’d be great to see washing machine manufacturers put filters right inside that can do a better job at capturing those tiny bits of plastic.
 In the meantime, you can try reducing how often you wash or you can try the Guppy Bag, it helps capture some of that plastic.

 As individuals, we can only do so much.
 We also need to support campaigns that call for more taxes on wasteful packaging at its source- the manufacturer.
 Banning plastic bags in Canada is a good step but we need big polluters to STEP UP.
 We need more regulations that are not just about consumer behaviour.

 2. What Does It Means To be green: Make Your Home More Efficient

 Our homes produce about 30 percent of the emissions that contribute to climate change.
 With a few simple energy-saving adjustments you can reduce your energy consumption and some some cash too.

 About three-quarters of the energy we use to heat and cool our homes is lost thanks to poorly insulated attics, windows and doors.
 Weather-stripping your home is one of the most effective things you can do.
 In addition, to draught-proofing your hone, insulating it properly can help to save about a quarter of the energy you lose.
 You can buy insulation rolls that can be added to between and across ceiling jolts.